Omnimodal topological polarization of bilayer networks: analysis in the Maxwell limit and experiments on a 3D-printed prototype: Results and Discussion

-The localization of these zero modes is topologically protected by an integer-valued invariant called the \emph{winding number}~\cite{kane2014topological}.
-This quantity counts the relative number of zeros and poles of the determinant of the compatibility matrix within a region by integration of its phase over the contour enclosing the region~\cite{stone2002mathematics}.
-In particular, the contour can be taken over the bulk modes, $\decay_2 = 0$, which bound the modes localized to the top edge, $\decay_2 < 0$, and those localized to the bottom edge, $\decay_2 > 0$, as illustrated in Fig.~\ref{fig:truss}D. Thus, for any value of the transverse wavenumber, $\wavenumber_1$, the winding number,

-determines the relative number of zero modes localized to each edge.
-In the symmetric gauge, this determinant has an equal number of roots and poles at the origin~\cite{kane2014topological,rocklin2017directional,sun2020continuum} so that an unpolarized kagome lattice, which has one zero mode localized on each of the two opposing edges, has a winding number of $\winding_2 = 0$.
-For the polarized kagome lattice with strictly negative decay rates, the winding number is $\winding_2 = -1$ for every transverse wavenumber, as shown in Fig.~\ref{fig:truss}C. Note that the winding number is undefined when the contour crosses zero modes such as the rigid body modes at $\wavenumber_1 = 0$ as well as bulk modes referred to as \emph{Weyl points} where the topological invariant can undergo a jump discontinuity~\cite{rocklin2016mechanical}.

-This framework for topological mechanics can be applied to any Maxwell lattice, such as the symmetric kagome bilayer shown in Fig.~\ref{fig:truss}E. This particular bilayer is composed of mirror copies of the polarized kagome lattice shown in Fig.~\ref{fig:truss}A (distinguished by blue and red edges) separated by interlayer height, $\height = 0.75$.
-The positions of the six point masses in the unit cell can be written in terms of the planar positions: $\position_i^{\pm} = \position_i \pm \frac{\height}{2} \hat{z}$, where $+ (-)$ specifies a mass in the upper (lower) layer.
-Since these masses now possess three linear degrees of freedom, six additional springs are added to the unit cell to make the bilayer critically coordinated, as indicated by the black edges in Fig.~\ref{fig:truss}E, which connect the vertices in pairs between the upper and lower layers,

-where the final vertices lie in adjacent cells denoted by $\cell = (n_1,n_2)$.
-While alternative choices of these interlayer connections can be made, this particular connectivity yields a predictable topological phase space.
+which determines the relative number of zero modes localized to each edge (see Materials and Methods).
+This type of winding number was introduced in Ref.~\cite{kane2014topological} for in-plane topological floppy modes.

-The corresponding Bloch-periodic compatibility matrix maps in-plane ($\parallel$) and out-of-plane ($\perp$) degrees of freedom in the upper ($+$) and lower ($-$) layers to constraints on the upper ($+$), lower ($-$), and interlayer ($\pm$) bonds:
+The compatibility matrix for generic bilayers maps in-plane ($\parallel$) and out-of-plane ($\perp$) degrees of freedom in the upper ($+$) and lower ($-$) layers to constraints on the upper ($+$), lower ($-$), and interlayer ($\pm$) bonds:

-Importantly, the mirror symmetry implies that the intralayer, in-plane constraints are equal for each layer, $\compatibility_\parallel^- = \compatibility_{\parallel}^+$, so that the two zero modes of the planar lattice remain zero modes of the bilayer.
-The characterization of the remaining modes depends on the relative heights of the vertices within each layer.
+Importantly, the mirror symmetry implies that the intralayer, in-plane constraints are equal for each layer, $\compatibility_\parallel^- = \compatibility_{\parallel}^+$, so that the normal modes of the constitutive planar monolayers are normal modes of the bilayer with strictly in-plane displacements.
+This means that the topologically polarized zero modes of the planar monolayers are inherited by both the coplanar and non-coplanar mirror-symmetric bilayers as symmetric modes that displace vertices in the top and bottom layers identically: